Increasing access to greenspaces in the North Chilterns

 Earlier this month, we held a workshop on making Luton’s greenspaces, and the wider Chilterns National Landscape, more accessible and inclusive.

-Representatives from different organisations – from the countryside, conservation, and public health sectors, Local Access Forums and universities – came together to share learning and experiences, listen to presentations on a variety of themes, and inspire one another with examples of the fantastic work already taking place.
+Representatives from different organisations – from the countryside, conservation, and public health sectors, local access forums and universities – came together to share learning and experiences, listen to presentations on a variety of themes, and inspire one another with examples of the fantastic work already taking place.

 The workshop was also an opportunity to promote the 2025-26 Defra Access Funding, providing grants to help make greenspaces and the countryside more accessible for all.